Neodymium(III) carbonate

-Neodymium(III) carbonate is an inorganic compound, a salt, where neodymium is in the +3 oxidation state and the carbonate ion is in the -2 oxidation state.
+Neodymium(III) carbonate is an inorganic compound, a salt, where neodymium is in the +3 oxidation state and the carbonate ion has charge −2.
 It has a chemical formula of Nd2(CO3)3.
 The anhydrous form is purple-red, while the octahydrate is a pink solid.
 Both of these salts are insoluble in water.

 Preparation

 Neodymium(III) carbonate can be created by the reaction between neodymium(III) hydroxide and carbon dioxide: